-The Glory of the Monarchs Sheba and Solomon: A Translation of the Medieval Ethiopian Text of the Kebra Nagast
+The Glory of the Kings, or the Kebra Nagast: A Translation of the Medieval African Text about the Queen of Sheba and King Solomon

 Michael Kleiner and I are embarked on a new translation of the Kəbrä Nägäśt, based on new research, better translation methods, and additional manuscripts.

 The Kəbrä Nägäśt is in Gəʿəz (Ethiopic).
 It has been edited from several manuscripts and translated into German in Carl Bezold’s Kebra Nagast, Die Kerrlichkeit Der Könige: Nach Den Handschriften, Munich: K.B.
 Akademie de Wissenschaften, 1905.
 You can download the the Gəˁəz PDF of the book, which is now in the public domain, although it is very large: 20.3 MB.
-The English translation is available many places online, including here and here.
+The previous English translation, with some unfortunate choices and in outdated language, is available many places online, including here and here.